The Tharu are an ethnic group indigenous to the Terai region of Nepal which includes Chitwan. Nearly 7% of Nepal's population are Tharu.

 There's a small museum there which displays the tools and traditional clothes people use out in the field.

-On quiet days independent travelers might be luck enough to be invited inside a persons home for a cup of tea.
+On quiet days independent travelers might be lucky enough to be invited inside a persons home for a cup of tea.

-If you've never seen a local Nepalese or Tharu village before then yes it's a nice trip.
+If you've never seen a local Nepali or Tharu village before then yes it's a nice trip.

 If you have seen local villages before then there's not too much to get excited about at all.
-It's certainly not worth a tour alone.
+It's certainly not worth it as a single destination tour.
 Mixed in with other things then yes, it's a worthy addition.

-Travelers visiting the rest of Nepal may not find much interest in the village at all.
+Travelers visiting the rest of Nepal may not find much interest in a Tharu village as it's pretty similar to a local farm village.
 However if you are on a short trip to Nepal or have an interest in the Tharu culture then it could well be interesting for you to visit.